CSharpM7/reslotter/README.md

 A GUI tool for reslotting mods.
 Requires python 3.9+.
 This will reslot anything under the folders `fighter`,`sound`,`ui`, and `effects` (if applicable )

-You'll need to download a "Hashes_all.txt" file from https://github.com/ultimate-research/archive-hashes/blob/master/Hashes_all, and place it here.
+You'll need to download a "Hashes_all.txt" file from [here](https://github.com/ultimate-research/archive-hashes/blob/master/Hashes_all) and place it here.

-If you are using additional slots, you'll want to forego the config.json generated here, and use CSK's site (https://coolsonickirby.com/arc/dir-info-with-files.html)
+If you are using additional slots, you'll want to forego the config.json generated here, and use [CSK's site](https://coolsonickirby.com/arc/dir-info-with-files.html).
+If you need more slots, edit the python script at line 18.
+It should be a variable called maxslots, which is defaulted at 11.

-Original reslotter written by Blujay (https://github.com/blu-dev) and maintained by Jozz (https://github.com/jozz024/ssbu-skin-reslotter)
+Original reslotter written by [Blujay](https://github.com/blu-dev) and maintained by [Jozz](https://github.com/jozz024/ssbu-skin-reslotter)

 ## Installation